AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

  - Open Photoshop

-## SmartObject
+## Smart Object

-The Photoshop APIs currently support creating and editing of Embedded Smart Objects.
-Support for Linked Smart Objects is forthcoming.
+The Smart Object endpoint allows you to create and edit an embedded Smart Objects within a PSD.
+The Smart Object that's replaced will be positioned within the bounding box of the original image.
+Whether the new image is larger or smaller than the original, it will adjust to fit within the original bounding box while preserving its aspect ratio.
+To alter the bounds of the replaced image, you can specify bounds parameters in the API call.

-- In order to update an embedded smart object that is referenced by multiple layers you need to update each of those layers, then only the effect will be reflected in all layers referencing the same smart object.
+### Known Limitations

-- The replaced smart object is placed within the bounding box of the original image.
-If the new image is bigger or smaller than the original image, it fits into the original bounding box maintaining the aspect ratio.
-You can change the bounds of the replaced image by passing bounds parameters in the API call.
+- If your document contains transparent pixels, (e.g some .png), you may not get consistent bounds.

-- If your document contains transparent pixels (e.g some .png) for the smart object layer, you may not get consistent bounds.
+- We currently do not support Linked Smart Objects.

-The APIs are documented [here](../api/#operation/smartObject).
+- In order to update an embedded Smart Object that is referenced by multiple layers you need to update each of those layers in order for the Smart Object to be replaced in those layers.

-We also have an [example](../code-sample/#replacing-a-smartobject) of replacing a Smart Object within a layer.
+Here is an [example](../code-sample/#replacing-a-smartobject) of replacing a Smart Object within a layer.
 For better performance, we rasterize our smart objects that are bigger than  2000 pixels * 2000 pixels.
 For optimal processing, please make sure the embedded smart object that you want to replace only contains alphanumeric characters in it's name.

-Example of Smart Object replacement with a sample image.
+In this example, we generated a Smart Object within the "socks" layer and utilized the API to substitute the original image with a new pattern.
+This process facilitated the creation of two variations of the identical photograph.
 ![alt image](./smartobject_example.png?raw=true "Original Image")

 ## Text

-The /text API supports editing one or more text layers from a Photoshop document.
-The APIs are documented [here](./api/#operation/text).
+The Edit Text endpoint supports editing one or more text layers within a PSD.

 It enables users to
 - Format text properties such as antialias, orientation and be able to edit text contents.
 (Note: Changing only the text properties will not change any character/paragraph styling).